jpfpontes/react-season-display/README.md

 # React Season Display

 ## Description
-Display if it's summer or winter based on user's location.
+Display if it's summer or winter based on the user's location.

 ## Preview